top of page

 As carers, we all know "the call".

 The first call is "the one when life pivots on its head, and nothing will ever be the same again".
-Chloe and I chat about 'the call' and its legacy - something many of us haven't even noticed.
+For some, we may have been anticipating the call for a while whilst for others it might feel like it has come out of the blue.

 "I received the first ‘the call’ on 11th October 2015.
 I was in my student halls and I was expecting a call to hear how my brother's football went.
 When my mum called, her tone immediately told me something was wrong.
 I could never have imagined her next words.
 “Chlo, something happened.
 Lewis has had an accident and he has hit his head.
 We are in the ambulance now, it’s serious.”
 My heart fell into my stomach.
 I got on the first train home."

-The call might not have been an actual phone call.
-It might have been a meeting in a side room at a hospital.
+The call also doesn't have to be an actual phone call.
+It might have been a meeting in a side room at a hospital, or news that has reached us through a family member or friend.

 "I felt like I was free falling, when they took us to that windowless room, to tell us about our baby's disability.
 In hindsight the emotions were so big, I batted them away to protect myself.
 I emotionally shut down."

-However the life changing news was delivered, we can all very clearly remember the emotional and physical sensation that those words delivered.
+In whichever way the life-changing news is delivered, we can all very clearly remember the emotional and physical sensation that those words delivered.

 But what has been the legacy of that first call?
-Have we noticed its impact?
+Have we noticed its impact, or the possible unsurfaced trauma following it?

 "Ever since the first call, I have not been able to miss a call since.
 I never let my phone run out of battery, I always keep it on me, and I have special ringtones for the important people - mum, dad, brother, sister.
 No matter the time or place, I always pick up the phone.
 I am always waiting for the call.
 Living on standby."